 With Week 8 behind us, it’s time for my latest Big Ten Player Rankings.
 Again, I’m doing these a little different this year.
 Whereas I used to rank the top 10 players – a practice that was tough due to all the talent on both sides of the ball – I’ll rank the top six offensive and defensive players each week.

 This is the Wisconsin we all expected at the beginning of the season.
 The last three games, the Badgers have outscored foes 107-41 and outgained them 1,485 yards to 781.
 Those offensive line troubles are ancient history and the defense has played well all season long.
 Where do the surging Badgers land on my latest Power Rankings?
 See my Week 9 Power Rankings in this post.

-We’ve reached the midpoint of the 2012 Big Ten football season.
-Before we turn our complete attention to Week 7, though, we need to review how BTN.com fans, Tom Dienhart and yours truly did with our Week 6 predictions.
-Dienhart led the way, going 4-1, while BTN.com fans and I went 3-2.
+Before we turn our attention to Week 9, we need to review how BTN.com fans, Tom Dienhart and yours truly did with our Week 8 predictions.
+Everyone involved went 4-2, meaning Dienhart remains on top, one game ahead of BTN.com fans.

 Find out more about: B1G Predictions

 Kenny Guiton came off the bench in relief of injured star quarterback Braxton Miller to lead touchdown drives in the final minute of regulation and in overtime, with Carlos Hyde scoring on a 1-yard run to clinch No. 7 Ohio State’s 29-22 victory over Purdue on Saturday.